Monument Fire: August

-Impact
+September

+October

+The Monument Fire was declared 100% contained on October 26, 2021.
+There were no fatalities in this fire, but 8 firefighters were reported to be injured.
+While 10,580 structures were at risk, only 28 structures were destroyed and 2 structures damaged.

+Effects

 Recreation

 The Monument Fire, like many fires in the area during the 2021 fire season, has impacted recreational activities and tourism in the area.
 Rafting activities were halted by many companies in the area due to fire concerns and smoke.
 Additionally, the Forest Service closed a portion of Shasta-Trinity National Forest through October 31, 2021, due to the fire.

 Infrastructure

 In Big Flat, one business and three homes were destroyed by the fire.

 The fire impacted phone and internet access in the Big Bar area, disconnecting both, starting August 4.
 Power lines were de-energized in Big Bar on August 5 due to the fire's proximity to PG&E infrastructure.

 Environment

 Air quality throughout Northern California was impacted by the Monument Fire, both in the local fire area, and as far as San Francisco.
 On August 7, an air quality advisory was put in place for Weaverville, California, due to hazardous air quality.
 The air quality index was reported as 301 or higher in the community.
 Smoke from the Monument Fire impacted air quality in the Sacramento Valley and San Francisco Bay Area.